wp-plugins/wp-nav-menu-cache/readme.txt

 License: GPLv2+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create cache for dynamically generated navigation menu HTML and serve from a static file.
-It reduces some MySQL queries and increases page loading speed.
+It reduces some MySQL queries and increases page speed.

 == Description ==